 It is with the retailer that your contract of sale exists and consequently they have the responsibility to ensure any complaints and warranty issues are addressed.
-Any approved Xplore approved Retailer / Service Centre or NCC Approved workshop or NCC equivalent standard as set out in this handbook may carry out work at their convenience or discretion, but are not obliged to do so.
+Any Elddis approved Retailer / Service Centre are able to undertake any warrantable work at their convenience or discretion, but are not obliged to do so, if the vehicle was not purchased from them.

-All Xplore products are classed as portable and therefore all work under warranty requires the caravan to be delivered and collected from the selling retailer.
+All Elddis products are classed as portable and therefore all work under warranty requires the caravan to be delivered and collected from the selling retailer.